 Whether it’s a track sprinter trying to maximize his output to shave off the final milliseconds or a soccer team hoping to manage injuries over the course of a season, sports science is playing a prevalent role in every elite athlete’s career.

-Becoming a sports scientist is now more straight forward than ever before.
+Becoming a sports scientist is now more straightforward than ever before.
 Where once it was about falling into the right opportunity at the right time and maybe creating a role that didn’t previously exist, now teams are actively seeking out sports scientists.
 The pipeline comes through a sports science degree in college.

 Portobello Institute’s BSc (Hons) Sports Science and Performance Analysis degree is a three-year course that sets students up to immediately apply their learnings in an elite sporting environment upon graduation.

-On this course, students study:
+In this course, students study:

 Human Anatomy and Biomechanics